benmiller314/cdm2021spring/plans/lesson-18.md

 <details><summary>Your homepage should probably be called something like index.html</summary>

 I'm going to recommend that everyone use GitHub Pages to publish your sites unless you have a good reason not to.
 (And you might; but talk to me about it.)
-In that system, you store your files in a GitHub repository (in a branch called "gh-pages," like this site, or a subdirectory called "docs" – look in your own repos!), and GH knows where to look to find your stuff. _By default, it'll show your README.md file as the home page, unless it finds a file called index.html or index.md_.
+In that system, you store your files in a GitHub repository (in a branch called "gh-pages," like this site, or a subdirectory called "docs" – look in your own repos!), and GH knows where to look to find your stuff. <em>By default, it'll show your README.md file as the home page, unless it finds a file called index.html or index.md</em>.

 Therefore, rather than call your landing page myproject.html, landing.html, or home.html, you're better off using the index.html name.
 You can always change the <code>&lt;title&gt;</code> to give it a more accurate name in the browser tab. : )
 </details>